Kong/lua-kong-nginx-module/README.md

 with the notable exception that this function also returns any certificate chain client sent during handshake.

-If TLS session was reused, (signaled by [$ssl\_session\_reused](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#var_ssl_session_reused) returns "r"), then no client certificate information will be available as full handshake never occurred.
+If the TLS session was reused, (signaled by [$ssl\_session\_reused](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#var_ssl_session_reused) returns "r"), then no client certificate information will be available as a full handshake never occurred.
-In this case caller should use [$ssl\_session\_id](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#var_ssl_session_id) to associate this session will one of the previous handshakes to identify the connecting client.
+In this case caller should use [$ssl\_session\_id](https://nginx.org/en/docs/http/ngx_http_ssl_module.html#var_ssl_session_id) to associate this session with one of the previous handshakes to identify the connecting client.